 Supporting Our Hospital Patients and Their Beloved Pets

 What will your pet do if you are unexpectedly hospitalized for a month or more?
-What if your family moves to be closer to the hospital- and you- but the emergency housing is not pet-friendly?
+What if your family moves to be closer to the hospital – and you – but the emergency housing is not pet-friendly?
 Across the country, every day, pet-lovers and animal caregivers are hospitalized, but their animals still need daily food, water, and love.
 Without a close family member or trusted friend who can care for their pet until the owner recovers, hospitalized pet owners are forced to surrender their beloved companion animal to a shelter and never see them again.
-With the probability of being reunited again extremely low, pets are either (hopefully) relocated, or more likely, euthanized due to overcrowding in animal shelters.
+With the probability of being reunited again extremely low, pets are either re-homed or euthanized due to overcrowding in animal shelters.

-Even today, almost 50% of animals who enter a shelter are euthanized- and the total loss of a beloved pet because of a temporary illness can be devastating.
-Most pet owners consider their pet a member of the family, and knowing that they will see their beloved pet again can give a hospital patient the hope they need to keep fighting for recovery.
+Even today, almost 50% of animals who enter a shelter are euthanized – and the total loss of a beloved pet because of a temporary illness can be devastating.
+Most pet owners consider their pet a member of the family, and knowing that they will see their animal again can give a hospital patient the hope they need to keep fighting for recovery.
 PACT’s Hospital Foster Program provides the support that is crucial to both the animal’s well-being and the owner’s peace of mind.